jacobchristensen346/tsi-shoemaker-group/README.md

 # TSI
-Scripts for handling, visualizing, and analyzing data from the Disorder and Diffuse Scattering (TaSe4)2I project from Shoemaker group at UIUC
+Scripts for handling, visualizing, and analyzing data from the Disorder and Diffuse Scattering (TaSe4)2I project from the Shoemaker group at UIUC